aneeshdurg/what_is_a_filesystem/_pages/10-mounting.md

 Our goal is to fill the `Uint8Array` with as much data as possible and return the number of bytes we actually filled in.
 Note that you can access the underlying `File` for a `FileDescriptor` via the `.inode` property.

 To populate the array, try a for-loop and use the `charCodeAt` method of strings to get the byte values of chars in the data field.
-(e.g. `"asdf".charCodeAt(1)` will give us the ascii value of the character `s`).
+(e.g. `"a".charCodeAt(0)` will give us the ascii value of the character `a`).
-Make sure you start from the offset specified in the `FileDescriptor` passed in, and that you update that file descriptor by the number of bytes read at the end.
+Make sure you start returning bytes in the data array from the offset specified in the `FileDescriptor` passed in, and that you update that file descriptor by the number of bytes read at the end.

 If a read asks you to read past the end of the file, stop at the end of the file, and return the number of bytes read so far.
 As a specific case, if the offset is greater than or equal to the size of the file, return 0.